johnshift/springboot-tdd/README.md

 ## Best Practices
 Code:
 - Only services are imported into `RestControllers`.
 No logic, validation or repositories involved.
+- Do not write validations by hand.
+Use `spring-boot-starter-validation` instead
+- Only `Validate` DTO's.
+This saves network resources if data not in proper format
 - Request/Response returned should only be DTO's (avoid 1:1 mapping of db entities and json)
   Use explicit custom/generic mapping for request/response.
   The goal is to avoid sending very large models and reduce API calls